kebsOps/dareyio-pbl/Project4.md

 **MEAN STACK DEPLOYMENT TO UBUNTU IN AWS**

-Run The following Commands to update and upgrade Ubunutu:
+Run The following Commands to update and upgrade Ubuntu:

 sudo apt update
 sudo apt upgrade